 Ms. Margaret Torizzo

-Margaret worked for the U.S. Forest Service and the U.S. Geological Survey where she conducted field-based studies to model the transport and deposition of sediment for natural resource protection.
-The results of her work were published in peer-reviewed scientific journals.
+Margaret previously worked for the U.S. Forest Service and the U.S. Geological Survey where she conducted field-based studies to model the transport and deposition of sediment for natural resource protection.
 Margaret has extensive knowledge of the State of Vermont, Stormwater Management Program where she previously worked performing technical reviews of stormwater permit applications, providing technical stormwater treatment design assistance, preforming jurisdictional determinations for stormwater permits, and developing and implementing the Multi Sector General Permit (MSGP) program for regulating stormwater runoff from industrial sites.
 Ms. Torizzo also worked for the State of Vermont, River Management Program as the State Floodplain Coordinator where she was responsible for the statewide coordination, scientific review, analysis of policies, and development of program activities for fluvial hazard risk assessment, flood hazard mitigation, and riparian corridor protection projects.

 Margaret has served the Vermont community though her positions on the Town of Fayston Planning Commission, Town of Fayston Development Review Board, Central Vermont Regional Planning Commission, and the Vermont Council for Gifted Education.
-She also regularly volunteers for the Champlain Elementary School PTO.
+She also served on the Champlain Elementary School PTO and volunteers with the Four Winds Nature Institute program at Edmunds Elementary School.

-In her spare time, Margaret enjoys adventuring with her family.
+In her spare time, Margaret enjoys adventuring in the outdoors with her family.

 Dana was born and bred on the coast of Maine and moved to Vermont in 2001 to attend Middlebury College where he earned a degree in Geography and Environmental Studies, focusing in GIS and cartography.
 After graduating, he worked with Middlebury’s GIS lab as a teaching assistant and later became an independent GIS consultant, working with a variety of public and private clients.
 After living in Colorado for four years, he returned to Vermont in 2011 to conduct his Master of Science research at UVM in Water Quality and Bioretention System Monitoring at the College of Agriculture and Life Science’s Plant and Soil Science Department.